“Orthodontist” When It’s Done Right

 Malocclusion

-This dental issue causes a number of problems including overbites, underbites, teeth grinding and also a poor smile.
+This dental issue triggers a number of problems, including overbites, underbites, teeth grinding, and a poor smile.

-Moreover, tooth decay and various forms of gum diseases can also accompany in this condition because food can easily accumulate in the mouth when teeth have gaps between them.
-This makes it easier for bacteria to attack the teeth and cause tooth decay and gum diseases.
+In addition, tooth decay and various forms of gum disease can develop alongside this condition, because gaps between teeth allow food to accumulate easily in the mouth.
+This gives bacteria the opportunity to attack the teeth and cause tooth decay and gum disease.

-Malocclusion can cause a number of other problems too such as TMJ (jaw joint pain), TMD (pain in the muscles, difficulty in chewing and fatigue), while promoting tooth fracture, gum recession.
+Malocclusion can also trigger a range of other problems, including TMJ (jaw joint pain), TMD (pain in the muscles, difficulty chewing, and fatigue), as well as tooth fractures and gum recession.

 Common Problems tot Malocclusion:

-If you have any of these problems then you might be a candidate for orthodontics treatments.
-Our dentist will diagnose you to see if you can benefit from any of the treatment options.
+If you experience any of these conditions, you may be a candidate for orthodontic treatment.
+Our dentist will evaluate your situation to determine which treatment options can benefit you most.

-The diagnosis would include a look at your complete medical history, an exam of your teeth, x-rays and digital photographs, and specifically drafted models of your teeth.
+For a thorough diagnosis, our dentist will review your complete medical history, examine your teeth, study your X-rays and digital photographs, and analyze custom-drafted models of your teeth.

 Treatment Options For Misaligned, Crooked And Poor Looking Teeth